ErpNetDocs/tech/whats-new/v26-2/social-interaction/index.md

 ### 3. Immediate access to the announced ToDo/Task

 Similarly to Cases, when a Task is associated with a social group, this is announced by a system comment in the chat.
-Now group members can see it too, for the title fo the Task is a link to it, and opens it wtihin the ToDo app.
+Now group members can see its details, because the title of the Task is a link.
+It opens the Task in the ToDo app.

 ![todo-link](pictures/todo-link.png)